The original chapter of ‘odds and bods’ just kept on growing so, to make it more manageable, I have split it into two

 Yorkshire TV station was successfully launched on July 29, 1968.

 In 1974 the Express started a weekly article titled ‘ Miss Express of the Week ‘ and printed a large photograph of a ‘local beauty’ with her name, interests and vital statistics.
 Miss Karen Taylor of Netherthong was selected for the January 31 1975 edition.
 She was aged 16 and her ambition was to make a free-fall parachute jump.
 Her hobbies included horse riding and cooking.
 Her vital statistics were given as 36-24-36.
 (If you ever happen to read this History Karen, I would love to know if you made that jump).
 The village had a Mobile Library Service and, in May 1974, after the take over of responsibility by Kirklees from the West Riding, the schedules were revised and the new weekly service was on Mondays from 4.35 to 5.05 pm and 5.10 to 6.00pm.
 I’m guessing the first period was for the main village and the second for Deanhouse.

 In April 1975, Tony Blackburn , the well- known Radio 1 DJ, opened Lodges new superstore.
-He has lasted a lot longer than Lodges and in 2019 is a regular DJ on radio 2 playing lots of music from the ’60s – Rock and Roll will never die.
+He has lasted a lot longer than Lodges and in 2019 is a regular DJ on Radio 2 playing lots of music from the ’60s – Rock and Roll will never die.